microsoft/ComplianceUtility/Manuals/3.2.0/Manual-Mac.md

 > **Note**
 >
-> Features/Parameters `-CollectAIPServiceConfiguration`, `-CollectProtectionTemplates` and `-CollectEndpointURLs` are not yet available on Apple macOS.
+> Features/Parameters `-CollectAIPServiceConfiguration`, `-CollectProtectionTemplates` and `-CollectEndpointURLs` are not available.
 They would require the Azure Information Protection module, which is only available via the [Azure Information Protection client](https://www.microsoft.com/en-us/download/details.aspx?id=53018) on Microsoft Windows.

 Description of all features and parameters (feature / parameter):